FlorentBroise/BRS-Printers-Mod/klippersetup.md

 It's common for each printer to have its own unique serial port name.
 This unique name will be used when flashing the micro-controller.
 It's possible there may be multiple lines in the above output - if so, choose the line corresponding to the micro-controller.
 Copy this ID for later

+>**If nothing is shown, please check the cable connection between the PI and the main MCU board.
+Please check the compile settings are correct (sometime STM32 chips can be mistaken), please always confirm the "firmware.bin" is transformed to "firmware.cur" to confirm a successful flash.**

 # First Connection

 You can now Access the WEBUI of the machine via any Browser.
 The machine will report ERRORS, that is normal, we dont have any cfg installed.